Yamagi/powermon/README.md

 Powermon is a small utility that reads the CPU internal power counters, calculates the current power consumption and displays it together with some nice statistics on an interactive curses interface.
-At this time Powermon is exculsive for the FreeBSD operating system, it's based upon FreeBSDs cpuctl(4) interface.
+At this time Powermon is exclusive for the FreeBSD operating system, it's based upon FreeBSDs cpuctl(4) interface.

 ![Screenshot](misc/screenshot.png "Screenshot")